EMPAT94/empat94.github.io/_gs/Chapter 21 - Abaia Swamps.md

 ---

 I glanced at Arya alongside casting self-heal.
 "Leveled up?" she inquired.
 "Yep, I'm gonna check if we can move on.
 Can you watch my back?"
 I requested.
-"You got it," she acknowledged.
+"You got it," she acquiesced.